jophinep/customized/README.md

 customized
 ==========

-This repo contains customized scripts which comes handy
+This repo contains customized scripts which come handy